sbt/sbt-jmh/README.md

 Contributing
 ------------

-Yes pull requests and opening issues is very welcome!
+Yes, pull requests and opening issues is very welcome!

 Please test your changes using `sbt scripted`.